zhouchenh/secDNS/docs/resolvers/doh.md

 The time that the resolver waits before a query is failed.
 Acceptable formats are:

-* Number: The number of seconds to wait before timeout.
+* Number: The number of seconds to wait before the timeout.
-* String: A numeric string value, such as `"1.5"`, representing the number of seconds to wait before timeout.
+* String: A numeric string value, such as `"1.5"`, representing the number of seconds to wait before the timeout.

 Default: `2`